 If you do decide to use standard heating oil in your inverter heater, then I do strongly advise filtering the kerosene into the heater tank using a “Mr Funnel”.
 The Mr Funnel filter will ensure that any dirt and rust particles are removed from the fuel and that any trapped water caused by bulk tank storage is filtered out which ensures longer periods between cleaning of the heater filter and also prevents the heater from showing an “E4″ error warning (which indicates water contamination in the fuel).
 You can buy a Mr Funnel water and dirt filter from Here

-If you have any questions, comments or personal experiences in relation to using Paraffin for domestic home heating, then please use the comment form below.
+If you have any questions, comments or wish to share your personal experiences in relation to using Paraffin for domestic home heating, then please use the comment form below.